rice-solar-physics/group_webpage/README.md

 # Rice Solar Physics Group Webpage
 [![Build Status](https://travis-ci.org/rice-solar-physics/group_webpage.svg?branch=master)](https://travis-ci.org/rice-solar-physics/group_webpage)

-This webpage is hosted [here](http://solar.rice.edu).

 ## Installing Locally
-To build and test this webiste locally, you'll first need to install [Jekyll](https://jekyllrb.com/), the static site generator that's used to generate all of the HTML from the Markdown files.
+To build and test this website locally, you'll first need to install [Jekyll](https://jekyllrb.com/), the static site generator that's used to generate all of the HTML from the Markdown files.
 If you'd like to autogenerate the publication list, you'll also need to install [Python](https://www.python.org/) and the [ADS package](https://github.com/andycasey/ads).

 To grab the website and start the Jekyll server,
 ```Shell